kevin-chalmers/set08103/lectures/lecture07/README.md

 - Generating configuration files from templates.
 - Running test procedures.

-Deployment pipeline should:
+Our deployment pipeline should:

-- Deploy the same to every environment.
+- Deploy the same build to every environment.
 - Smoke test (sanity check core functionality) our deployments.
 - Ensure environments are consistent.

 ### Step 2: Enable Automated Self-service Deployments

-Developers can commit and it appears directly in deployment.
+The goal is to go from commit to deployment in a single step.
+Developers can commit and it appears directly in deployment if checks are passed.
+This affects following stages:

-Affects following stages:

 - **Build** - create packages from version control to deploy.
 - **Test** - anyone able to run test suite.